lmorg/murex/docs/user-guide/README.md

 * [Interactive Shell](../user-guide/interactive-shell.md):
   What's different about Murex's interactive shell?
 * [Job Control](../user-guide/job-control.md):
-  How to manage jobs with Murex?
+  How to manage jobs with Murex
 * [Modules and Packages](../user-guide/modules.md):
   An introduction to Murex modules and packages
 * [Named Pipes](../user-guide/namedpipes.md):